 - The ability to work cooperatively in diverse groups and to respect the opinions of others;

 - An energetic, positive attitude;

-- A demonstrated knowledge, interest, and professional experience in the sector/track selected; and
+- A demonstrated knowledge of, interest in, and professional experience in the preferred sector/track; and

 Value of Fellowship: There is no fee to apply to the Mandela Washington Fellowship.
 If you are selected for the Fellowship, the U.S. government will cover all participant costs.
 Financial provisions provided by the U.S. Government will include: